01-Scripts/PHP-JS-CSS-Minifier/README.md

 With this plugin, you can minify you js's and css's via PHP providing input and output path's.
 This plugin uses an online service provided by Andy Chilton, http://chilts.org/

+This fork of the plugin just uses one single one dimensional array for the files to minimize.
+If its a JS or CSS file is determined by the file extension.
+The input file gets overwritten with the minimized content.

 ## Download
 * [Master branch](https://github.com/promatik/php-js-css-minifier/archive/master.zip)